-- Host-based firewalls-Software that protects only the computer it is installed on. - Network-based firewalls-Network based firewalls are installed between the computers on the network and the connection to the Internet.
-Network based firewalls can be dedicated devices or devices such as routers or switches with firewall capability.
+- Host-based firewalls-Software that protects only the computer it is installed on. - Network-based firewalls-Installed between your DSL or cable modem and your home network to protect all the computers on the network.

 When a firewall is installed on a system, all data sent to and from the system is monitored and compared with a set of user-defined security criteria.
 Any data that does not meet those criteria is blocked.